“The best thing was it was easy to follow and quite surprising in a way you rarely get from a short course like this.” Jonathan R, Nuneaton, England

 A series of introductory self-taught training materials to stimulate awareness of critical thinking, decision making and creative problem-solving techniques in an engaging way.
 This is a more detailed course with an additional academic unit including an essay question to be personally marked by a member of Gunung.org and a signed completion certificate sent by first class mail to any designated postal address in the world.

-For students who wish to study the lessons online on our website, unique login details and a password will be provided via email.
+For students who wish to study the lessons online on our website, please follow the instructions on how to create unique login details and a password.

 The course components are as follows: